Vibha Bakshi: Early life and education

-Vibha was born on 23 September 1970 in Mumbai, India.
-Her father, Ved Chhabra, is a businessman and was named among the Top 100 business leaders by Forbes in 2018, and her mother Geeta Chhabra, is a poet and writer.
-Vibha attended Convent of Jesus and Mary and St Xaviers College, Mumbai.
-She went to the United States for her undergraduate study in Journalism and Broadcasting.
-She graduated with a Bachelor of Science degree in communication from Boston University in 1993 and completed a diploma course on broadcasting at New York University in 1999.
+Vibha Bakshi was born on 23 September 1970 in Mumbai, Maharashtra, India.
+She was raised in a family with interests in business and literature.
+Her father, Ved Chhabra, is a businessman recognized by Forbes as one of the top 100 business leaders in the Middle East in 2018, while her mother, Geeta Chhabra, is a businesswoman and writer; both parents were featured in the 50 Legends list of Indian business leaders in the UAE.
+Bakshi attended the Convent of Jesus and Mary and St. Xavier's College in Mumbai.
+She later moved to the United States to pursue undergraduate studies in journalism and broadcasting.
+In 1993, she graduated from Boston University with a Bachelor of Science degree in communication.
+She subsequently completed a diploma course in broadcasting at New York University in 1999.